shaneosullivan/gif2vid-site/README.md

-# GIF to MP4 Converter
+# GIF to Video Converter

 A simple web application that converts GIF animations to MP4 videos directly in the browser using Web Workers.
 No backend required!